larshp/two-alv-reports/README.md

 [Re-thinking feature branch deployments](https://octopus.com/blog/rethinking-feature-branch-deployments)

+Branches per system, multiple repos, multiple rebasing PRs => classic CTS is easier, and deployment should be centralized(?)

 Note bugfixes could be based of the original branch, but will give the same result, plus sequence of the last two merges does not change the outcome,

 ![](bugfixed2.drawio.svg)